This was actually so helpful! To read a post that doesnt just rave about different beauty products!! Very very useful !!!

 The Newbie Awards: Worst of Beauty 2018

 IT Cosmetics is one of the most hyped up skincare brands.
-Unfortunately, the Secret Sauce Clinically Advanced Miraculous Anti-Aging Moisturizer did not live up to the hype.
-Not only did this moisturizer not hydrate my skin, but it left my naturally oily skin feeling dehydrated and textured.
-There are far more hydrating moisturizers sold at the drugstore for a fraction of the price.
+Unfortunately, the Secret Sauce Clinically Advanced Miraculous Anti-Aging Moisturizer* did not live up to the hype.
+This moisturizer not hydrate my skin.
+However, it left my naturally oily skin feeling dehydrated and textured.
+There are far better hydrating moisturizers sold at the drugstore for a fraction of the price.

 I didn’t have high hopes for the 3-in-1 Cleansing Balm when another blogger friend mentioned that this product caused breakouts.
 However, I still wanted to give this a go.